FLORIDA MERMAID RUM

 HISTORY OF RUM

-Rum is a liquor made by fermenting then distilling sugarcane molasses or sugarcane juice.
+Rum is a liquor made by fermenting and distilling sugarcane molasses or juice.
 The distillate, a clear liquid, is usually aged in oak barrels.
-Most rums are produced in the Caribbean and North and South American countries, and other sugar-producing countries, such as the Philippines and Taiwan.
+Most rums are produced in the Caribbean, North and South American countries, and other sugar-producing countries, such as the Philippines and Taiwan.

 At NJoy Spirits Distillery, we grow sugarcane on our property.
-Our Sugarcane is grown in Florida, from which we make our Mermaid Rum.
+We use sugarcane from Florida to make our Mermaid Rum.

 Rums are produced in various grades.
 Light rums are commonly used in cocktails, whereas “golden” and “dark” rums were typically consumed straight or neat, iced (“on the rocks”), or used for cooking, but are now commonly consumed with mixers.
 Premium rums are made to be consumed either straight or iced.

-NJoy Spirits Distillery Mermaid Rum is a premium rum.
-It tastes great straight up, on the rocks, or mixed into a cocktail.
-Mermaid Rum is 100-Proof (50 ABV), whereas most of our competitors are 60-Proof (30 ABV).
-Our higher ABV allows a better flavor when drank straight up or on the rocks.
-At 100-Proof, our Mermaid Rum will enable you to “taste the rum” when mixed into a cocktail.
-Being 100-Proof is one reason our Mermaid Rum stands out.
+NJoy Spirits Distillery Mermaid Rum is a premium rum that tastes great straight up, on the rocks, or in a cocktail.
+It is 100-proof (50 ABV), whereas most competitors are 60-proof (30 ABV).
+Our higher ABV gives a better flavor when drunk straight up or on the rocks.
+At 100-proof, our Mermaid Rum will enable you to “taste the rum” when mixed into a cocktail.
+Being 100-proof is one reason our Mermaid Rum stands out.

-Rum plays a part in most islands of the West Indies, the Maritime provinces, and Newfoundland in Canada.
-The beverage has famous associations with the Royal Navy (mixed with water or beer to make grog) and piracy (consumed as bumbo).
-Rum has also served as a popular medium of economic exchange, used to help fund enterprises such as slavery (see Triangular trade), organized crime, and military insurgencies (e.g., the American Revolution and Australia’s Rum Rebellion).
+Rum is found on most islands of the West Indies, the Maritime Provinces, and Newfoundland in Canada.
+The beverage is famously associated with the Royal Navy (mixed with water or beer to make grog) and piracy (consumed as bumbo).
+Rum has also served as a popular medium of economic exchange, used to help fund enterprises such as slavery (see Triangular Trade), organized crime, and military insurgencies (e.g., the American Revolution and Australia’s Rum Rebellion).

 FERMENTATION